bwarren2/datadrivendota/README.md

 #Todos

-## Static assets
-Static asset distribution has weird failures sometimes right now.
-(Ex a unicode decode error).
-I suspect this comes from production collectstatic occasionally hitting s3 for the files it is trying to pack and compress, and failing.

-#### Current workaround
-Using Grunt to manage css compilation allows packing to be turned off if need be, which circumvents the sometimes-breaking step in collectstatic.
-This appeared to work in a hand-test for overall distribution of assets.
-Oddly, after one success the packing can be turned back on; points to weirness in read location?

 ## Accounts refactor
 The old model of accounts was useful for a closed-off site, but needs to be refactored for a primarily-public, secondarily-subscriber model.

-## Charts refactor
-The existing model of chart construction is really shitty and should be replaced with REST+D3 wrappers.

 ## Animations import
 Importing cast and attack animations is currently a manual hit to a foreign service, combined with some regexing to reformat.
 This is annoying, but is only necessary on patch update.